How to Apply for a Trainee Placement

 - No smoking or vaping in any of the buildings, bedrooms, Main House, Coach House or Cottages.
 You will be suspended, and smoking will usually result in ending of placement.

 - Smoking and vaping is ONLY allowed in the outside allocated smoking areas.

 - Vandalism and damage will be charged.

-- No visitors or trainees from other accommodations allowed in your bedroom; inside or near to Coach House/Cottages.
-Trainees in Main House must not enter other accommodation corridors.
+- No other trainees are allowed in your bedroom.
+No trainees from other accommodation are allowed near to or inside Coach House/Cottages.
+Trainees in Main House & Coach House must not enter other accommodation corridors.